Are Pads or Tampons Better for Cramps?

 Tampons, on the other hand, are designed to be inserted into the vagina to absorb menstrual fluid.
 While they are a popular choice for many, some women have concerns about the potential impact of chemicals found in regular tampons.

-See also Do Pads Have Sizes?
+See also Do Pads Decompose?
+The Truth Will Surprise You

 It’s worth noting that around 85% of regular tampons contain dioxins and other chemicals that have been linked to severe cramps.
 While no conclusive studies directly associate tampons with worsening cramps, it is always better to prioritize your health and err on the side of caution.
 For women with endometriosis, using organic tampons has been reported to reduce symptoms, shorten periods, and alleviate cramps.